rarese19/gpt-bert/README.md

 This is will be a general guide to pretraining the model, to find out what files to run and what they do, each subfolder will contain a README detailing its content.

-1. (optional) If your data needs preprocessing, run the data preprocessing from `data_preprocessing`.
-(If you use the datasets found on HuggingFace this is unnecessary)
-2. (optional) If you do not have a tokenizer, or want to create a custom one, run the script(s) found in `tokenizer_creation`.
+1. (optional) If you do not have a tokenizer, or want to create a custom one, run the script(s) found in `tokenizer_creation`.
 The created tokenizers will be saved in `tokenizers` (unless otherwise specified).
-3. (optional) To pre-tokenize the corpus, run the script(s) in `corpus_tokenization`.
+2. To tokenize the corpus, run the script in `corpus_tokenization`.
 The tokenized data will be saved in the folder `data` (unless otherwise specified).
-We pre-tokenize for efficiency, but in the case this is not wanted, code will need to be apated in the scripts found in `pretraining`.
+We tokenize before training for efficiency, but in the case this is not wanted, code will need to be apated in the scripts found in `pretraining`.
-4. Create a config file for your model in the same style as the ones found in the `configs` folder.
+3. Create a config file for your model in the same style as the ones found in the `configs` folder.
 Otherwise, choose one of the pre-created ones.
-6. To pre-train your model, run one of the `train_*.py` scripts found in the `pretraining` folder.
+4. To pre-train your model, run one of the `train_*.py` scripts found in the `pretraining` folder.
 (More details found in the folder itself)
-7. (optional) If you want to evaluate your model based on the evaluations used in the paper, the different tasks and code to run the evaluation can be found in `evaluation`.
+5. (optional) If you want to evaluate your model based on the evaluations used in the paper, the different tasks and code to run the evaluation can be found in `evaluation`.
 Note: to be able to use each part independently of another, the model file is also included in each benchmark folder.
 _______

 <br>